Lincoln Theological Institute for the Study of Religion and Society

-The Lincoln Theological Institute for the Study of Religion and Society, simply known as the Lincoln Theological Institute, is a research centre at the University of Manchester, UK.
+The Lincoln Theological Institute for the Study of Religion and Society, simply known as the Lincoln Theological Institute, is a research centre at the University of Manchester.
 Established in 1997, its research focuses on theology, faith and society.

 History

 Founded in 1997 as the successor body to Lincoln Theological College, the Lincoln Theological Institute was initially located at the University of Sheffield.
 In 2003, the Lincoln Theological Institute moved to the Department of Religions and Theology at the University of Manchester.
 The Institute's first director, appointed in 1997, was Martyn Percy.
 He left in 2004 to become Principal at Ripon College Cuddesdon.
 He was succeeded in 2005 by Peter Manley Scott, who joined from the University of Gloucestershire.

 The Lincoln Theological Institute charity (chaired by Rt Revd Stephen Platten, Bishop of Wakefield), funds the research activities of the Institute.
 It owns Chad Varah House on Drury Lane, Lincoln, the building occupied by Lincoln Theological College until it closed in 1995.